proseltd/Telepathy-Community/README.md

 - **'--location', '-l']**

 Finds users near to specified coordinates.
 Input should be longitude followed by latitude, seperated by a comma.
 This feature only works if your Telegram account has a profile image which is set to be publicly viewable.
+As of 2.3.4, this feature now includes channel lookups.

 While searches for multiple locations at once may work in some cases, Telegram appears to have a limit on how quickly an account can cycle through locations.
 At the time of writing, this appears to be at least ten minutes.
 Further location scanning support while using multiple accounts is being explored for a future release.